nest/nest-simulator/doc/guides/parallel_computing.rst

 options for distributed computing <compile-with-mpi>`.

 Please also see the :doc:`generic installation instructions
-<../installation/index>`, which has an overview of all options for
+<../installation/index>`, where you can find an overview of all options for
 installing NEST.

 Run distributed simulations